CleverPet/HackerPet_Setup/ReadMe.md

+1) Download the HackerPet_Setup.Zip
+https://github.com/CleverPet/HackerPet_Setup/releases

-Download the Zip and extract to a location on your PC https://github.com/CleverPet/HackerPet_Setup/releases
+2) Extract the zip to any location you have full write permissions on your PC Make note of that location.

-Download Particle CLI
+3) Download and install Particle CLI - Link and instructions below https://docs.particle.io/getting-started/developer-tools/cli/
-https://docs.particle.io/getting-started/developer-tools/cli/

-Download and install Python 3
+4) Download and install Python 3 - Link below.
-https://www.python.org/downloads/
+Also make sure to check the box for [X] "add python.exe to PATH" ( check box at the bottom of first screen of installer ) https://www.python.org/downloads/

-For windows open the cmd prompt
+5) For windows open the cmd prompt
+Navigate to where you extracted the folder
 Run the HackerPet_Setup.bat

 or for mac or linux run